-Like the rest of Australia and all around the world, life on the Northern Beaches is changing as a result of the evolving situation with COVID-19 (Coronavirus).
+Like the rest of Australia and all around the world, life on the Northern Beaches has been changing as a result of COVID-19.

 We know this is a difficult time for our community and we’re particularly mindful of people who are most vulnerable and socially isolated.

 We’ve been working to ensure our community stays connected and gets the services they need.

 Call Lifeline for help - 13 11 14

 Lifeline is open 24 hours a day and is operating now.
 Call trained counsellors to talk about anything at anytime - 13 11 14